SUMMER SCHOOLS for 15-18 YEAR OLDS

 As above, without accommodation.

-Thanks to the generosity of our supporters, we have a few partial hardship bursaries available.
+Thanks to the generosity of our supporters, we have a few partial bursaries available for those who need some additional support.
 Please email for details.

 Is this course for you?